igsxf22/aerial_cloud_classification/README.md

 > Since we don't actually want to label any data, we'll jam together a nice ground-to-sky angle dataset of different types of clouds, which usually fill the entire frame, with an aerial land use dataset, which has limited or no clouds in the frames.

+Limitations: Doesn't work well on clear images where you can see the horizon - its intended mostly for steep or nadir image angles

 Datasets:
   - [Huggingface: neerajxa/Aerial-Image](https://huggingface.co/datasets/neerajx0/Aerial-Image)<br><br>
     > 4500 images: 45 classes with 100 images each, including one 'cloud' category<br>